 Production waste is separated into energy, plastics, bio materials, metals, carton, paper waste and hazardous materials to promote and increase recycling.
 In addition, some of the Group's factories have replaced oil as an energy source with gas, which is more environmentally friendly.
-In the European lure manufacturing units paint has partly been changed from soluble dies to waterdilutable and painting and coating procedures have been improved to reduce VOC emissions and this is also being implemented in Indonesia.
-The long-term plan is to develop qualities of current paint to fully replace soluble dies with water-dilutable paints.
+In the European lure manufacturing units the Group has invested and will further invest in waste management systems that will reduce VOC emissions considerably.